tefkah/proton-webdav-bridge/DOCKER.md

 - Run the container in detached mode (`-d`)
 - Name the container `proton-webdav`
-- Map port 7984 from the container to your host
+- Map WebDAV port 7984 from the container to your host
+- Map admin interface port 7985 from the container to your host
 - Mount the volume with your authentication tokens

 The WebDAV server will be accessible at `http://localhost:7984`.
+The admin interface will be accessible at `http://localhost:7985`.

 ### Using with docker-compose